Code-Institute-Submissions/dirk-gently/README.md

 it prompts the user to fill in all fields before submitting
 - **Responsivenes:** Check the site on the full range of screen sizes to ensure that it is fully responsive
-- **Cross-browser Compatibility:** View and tested the website in Chrome, Edge, Firefox and Opera to ensure compatiblity with a range of popular browsers
+- **Cross-browser Compatibility:** View and test the website in Chrome, Edge, Firefox and Opera to ensure compatiblity with a range of popular browsers

 ## Deployment